Talar: History

 Under the Qajar dynasty, which eventually captured Shiraz and reunified Iran at the end of the 18th century, this feature was imported to the new royal palaces in Tehran.
-Under the Qajars, a talar could refer to a relatively simple hall open on one side with columns, such as the Talar e-Marmar (containing the Takht e-Marmar, the Marble Throne) built by Fath Ali Shah in the Golestan Palace in the 19th century.
+Under the Qajars, a talar could refer to a relatively simple hall open on one side with columns, such as the Talar e-Marmar (containing the Takht-e Marmar, the Marble Throne) built by Fath Ali Shah in the Golestan Palace in the 19th century.
 The talar continued to be a popular design feature of aristocratic houses and pavilions in Shiraz, such as those of the Qavam family.
 It was even employed during the early 20th century, under the Pahlavi dynasty, as part of the Persian revivalist trends in architecture during this time.

 Description

-A 19th century Talaar would be centrally situated, often under the main Iwan, where evening services would be performed for members of the andaruni.
+A 19th century Talar would be centrally situated, often under the main Iwan, where evening services would be performed for members of the andaruni.
 Image is of Amerian House in Kashan.

-In ancient times, as depicted in the sculptured façade of Darius tomb at Persepolis show, the talar had three tiers, with Atlant statues upholding each.
+In ancient times, as depicted in the sculptured façade of the tomb of Darius at Persepolis show, the talar had three tiers, with Atlant statues upholding each.
 This design typified the subject-people of the monarch.

 The talar built by the Qajar dynasty as part of the Golestan Palace is a spacious chamber with flat ceiling decorated with mirror panels.
-The walls are also decorated with mirror work called aineh-kari, which produced numerous angles and coruscations.
+The walls are also decorated with mirror work called Ayeneh-kari, which produced numerous angles and coruscations.